conniepaul/conniepaul/README.md

 ! currently studying threejs and react three fiber
 ! ‍passionate about empowering women in tech
-! probably listening to sappy music on spotify
+! probably playing or listening to sappy music
 ! addicted to italian and japanese food
 ! enthusiastic about getting my passport stamped